 informed of current issues, rides, work

 parties and other local

-on the 2nd Tuesday of every month upstairs at
+on the first Tuesday of every month at

 to eat.
 The meetings are open to